mjhea0/programming-exercises/README.md

 33. Create an app that pulls in your Github repos using AJAX.
 PUSH it to Heroku (using static files).
 Document the PUSH process. [http://git-ajax.herokuapp.com/](http://git-ajax.herokuapp.com/)
 34. Write a function that takes a single string as the input then return the number of vowels the string contains.
 Do not count "y" as a vowel.
 35. Create a function called "ex_oh" that takes a string of "x"s and "o"s as inputs.
 Return True if the number of "x"s and "o"s is even - and False otherwise.
+36. Write a function that takes an array of integers and returns the number of users in it.
+Then refactor this to use a helper function to first test whether an integer is zero or not that's called from the original function.